VMware Cloud Director 10.3 | 15 JULY 2021 | Build 18296069 (installed build 18295834)

 - Kubernetes Container Clusters.
 When Alpha API support is active, you can provision Tanzu Kubernetes Grid Service clusters in addition to native clusters.

 - Legacy API Login.
 When you specify API version 37.0.0-alpha in your request, the legacy API login endpoints are unavailable.
 The removal of the

 /api/sessionsAPI login endpoint is due in the next major VMware Cloud Director release (VMware Cloud Director API version 37.0).

 - Please note that the recently released Terraform Provider for VMware Cloud Director 3.3 supports VMware Cloud Director 10.3.

-- The cell management tool supports generation and configuration of private keys and certificates only in PEM format.
-The support of keystore files is removed.
+- The cell management tool supports the generation and configuration of private keys and certificates only in PEM format.
+Keystore files are no longer supported.

 For more information about the new and updated features of this release, see What's New in VMware Cloud Director 10.3.